defunSM/defunSM/README.md

 -->
 ### Hi 👋, My name is Salman

-- 🔭 I’m currently working on graduating.
+- 🔭 I’m currently working on graduating
-- 🌱 I’m currently learning virtualization (QEMU/KVM), containers (Docker/Kubernetes), machine learning.
+- 🌱 I’m currently learning virtualization (QEMU/KVM), containers (Docker/Kubernetes) and machine learning
-- 👯 I’m looking to collaborate on projects involving the above.
+- 👯 I’m looking to collaborate on projects involving the above
-- 💬 Ask me about how I game on a windows virtual machine with near native performance.
+- 💬 Ask me about how I game on a windows virtual machine with near native performance
 - 📫 How to reach me: salmanhossain500@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I use arch linux btw